Sun-Dried Tomato Orzo Salad

 This is a fast recipe, but the flavors are BIG.
 The key to making it work is to find the jars of sun-dried tomatoes in oil and use the tomatoes AND the oil in the jar for the pesto.

-Once it’s cooked, reserve some of the pasta water and then drain and rinse the pasta to stop the cooking.
+Once you have cooked the orzo, reserve some of the pasta water and then drain and rinse the pasta to stop the cooking.

 Meanwhile, the pesto for this is embarrassingly easy.
-Grab an 8 oz. jar of the sun-dried tomatoes in oil and add the entire jar (plus oil) to a food processor with nuts, garlic, and lemon.
+Grab an 8 oz. jar of the sun-dried tomatoes in oil and add the entire jar (plus oil) to a food processor with nuts, garlic, and lemon juice.

 Pulse that up and you are in business!